vaginessa/eladkarako-software-mods/Rufus/README.md

 <hr/>

-you can find 'rufus-2.18p.exe' (unmodified) under the resources folder. it is UPX compressed (plus all its resources).
+you can find 'rufus-2.18p.exe' and 'rufus-3.0p' (unmodified) under the resources folder. it is UPX compressed (plus all its resources), and a fixed embedded (and external) manifest to work well with Windows 10.